TripAdvisor Introduces New Safety Features –But Some Say That's Not Enough

 K is the author of a petition with more than half a million signatures urging the company to “stop covering up sexual assault.”
 “My assault was deeply traumatic and probably one of the worst things I’ve ever experienced,” she wrote in the Change.org petition.
 “But the humiliation I was put through when I turned to TripAdvisor for help was almost worse."

-It wasn’t until this week that TripAdvisor’s president of core experience, Lindsay Nelson, shared the company's new safety features on a blog post: A new safety filter will allow travelers to easily find reviews concerning sexual assault and misconduct from employees and staff members of the listed businesses.
-Additionally, a notice will appear at the top of each review that alerts readers about traveler safety information.
+It wasn’t until this week that TripAdvisor’s president of core experience, Lindsay Nelson, shared the company's new safety features on a blog post: A new safety filter will allow travellers to easily find reviews concerning sexual assault and misconduct from employees and staff members of the listed businesses.
+Additionally, a notice will appear at the top of each review that alerts readers about traveller safety information.

 Advertisement